Certified Realtime Reporter

 How to register for the CRR Exam

 All RPRs are eligible to take the CRR Exam.
-Registration information is sent with the January and July issues of The Journal of Court Reporting.
-You may register online as well.
+Please visit the Certification Test Center for more information.
 The CRR is currently offered three times per year, concurrent with the two annual RPR exams and the Annual Convention.

-A CRR Job Analysis which is the blueprint for this certification program is available at no charge online in Adobe Acrobat Format or by calling 1-800-272-6272.
+A CRR Job Analysis which is the blueprint for this certification program is available at no charge online in Adobe Acrobat format or by calling 1-800-272-NCRA (6272).

 What it takes to pass the CRR Exam